FAQs and Instructions

 Q: I have an old glass vase I would like to populate with dinos.
 Please send cleaning/prep instructions.

 A: PyroFarms will send detailed cleaning instructions upon request.
-Please send requests to: email@example.com.
+Please send requests to: firstname.lastname@example.org.
+Or you may view our cleaning protocol using this link:

 Cleaning Instructions (quick reference): Wash container in sink using a small amount of dish soap.
 Rinse thoroughly (3x) with warm tap water* until no soap residue is present.